Clarity Inbox

 in:anywhere from:noreply@All no-reply emails across every folder

-Gmail doesn't know any of that.
-It just deletes what you tell it to.
-The filter you write is the only thing standing between "cleaned up inbox" and "lost a thread I needed."
+Inside that pile: newsletters, promotions, billing alerts, and buried somewhere, a reply you owe someone.
+Gmail can't tell the difference.
+It deletes what you tell it to.
+The filter you write is the only thing standing between "clean inbox" and "lost something important."

 Clarity